 You’ve gotta hand it to Sakurai san and his team, they’re really going for it with this one.
 Following on from Nintendo’s slightly tortuous E3 presentation – and freed from the burden of carrying an entire expo – today’s video was a much more enjoyable watch.

 The Super Smash Bros.
-Ultimate Direct featured plenty of gags to enjoy, the demise of poor Luigi, and a few genuine surprises, as well as news of new modes, characters, and stages.
+Ultimate Direct featured plenty of gags to enjoy, the demise of poor Luigi, and a few genuine surprises, as well as news of new game modes, characters, and stages.

 Here’s a quick summary of everything announced for the highly anticipated Switch exclusive.